khilan2goel/AnalyticsCollectors/Collectors/README.md

    - aadTenantIdOrTenantName for making Azure Data explorer AAD connection (either provide AAD tenant GUID or AAD domain name. eg - microsoft.com)
    - OrganizationName for Azure Devops from where to pull data (eg - mseng)
    - ProjectName for Azure Devops from where to pull data (eg - AzureDevops)

-* Binaries for each assembly are produced in the `AnalyticsCollectors/Collectors/AnalyticsCollector/bin/Debug` directory.
-We can invoke exe generated in this folder using command line arguments as well.

-* NOTE:
-Sometimes, Azure Data explorer connection is cached, please make sure to delete token from `%APPDATA%\Kusto\tokenCache.data` and try again.